-You can do a lot of research and find very little mention of John Wolf relating to hot rod history.
-However, he did race for a while under the So-Cal Speed Shop banner and that thread leads to an interesting history of yet another unsung hot rod hero.
+It takes very little research to find many a mention of John Wolf throughout hot rodding’s history.
+He made a name while racing under the So-Cal Speed Shop banner and that thread leads to an interesting history of yet another hot rod hero.

 John was born January 25, 1931, to Paul and Alma Wolf in Hollywood, California, where the family owned a grocery store at Cherokee and Sunset Boulevard.
 Back then, Hollywood was still Hollywood and there were plenty of nice cars on the streets to influence a young man.
 John’s first car was actually a first engine—a ’34 Ford flathead V-8 that at age 14 he stripped, rebuilt and installed in Harold Mason’s ’32 five-window.
 They took it out to Rosamond in 1947 for a Russetta meet but because they were under age and didn’t belong to any club they ran under the name of Bill Yates, a member of the Gazelles.
 There’s a great action shot of the car in Don Montgomery’s book Hot Rods in the Forties as well as a shot of the Gazelles around the car in Montgomery’s Authentic Hot Rods.
 The caption says the engine had Arco heads, Weiand intake, a Winfield cam and Mal Ord ignition and went 101 mph.
 Yates later ran a ’40 Ford Coupe with Ray Brown Automotive and the number 17 painted on the door—he worked for Ray.
 In 1950, Yates ran 129.78 mph.